- Style Updated Georgian abode

 - Poolside Whitehouse doesn’t have a pool, although you can sun yourself in the extensive gardens.
 The hotel has house membership to the Dart Marina spa in Dartmouth, where you can use the pool, steam room and gym free.

-- Check-out Midday, although this may be flexible (subject to availability).
+- Check–out 12 noon, although this may be flexible (subject to availability).
 Check‑in, 2pm.

-- Children Kids are welcome (but not in the restaurant after 6pm); cots (£15) and extra beds (£35, with breakfast) can be added to your room.
+Children Kids are welcome.
+Cots (£15) and extra beds (£35, with breakfast) can be added to your room.
 Babysitting with a local nanny costs £15 an hour.
-More...

 - Also A two‑night minimum stay applies at weekends.
 Well‑behaved dogs are welcome: beds, bowls and towels are provided for £10 a night – just give notice (so they can let the resident lurchers and Siamese cats know they’ll have company).